 Infant Levels.
 In 2 breastfed infants (6 weeks and 3.3 months old) whose mothers were taking 2 mg of risperidone twice daily and 1.5 mg daily in 2 divided doses, respectively, risperidone and 9-hydroxyrisperidone were both undetectable (<1 mcg/L) in the serums of the infants.

 An infant was breastfed 6 times daily during maternal therapy with risperidone 2 mg once daily.
 Fifteen hours after the mother's last dose, the infant's plasma levels of risperidone was undetectable and 9-hydroxyrisperidone was 0.1 mcg/L.

 Effects in Breastfed Infants

-No published information was found as of the revision date.
-However, limited data from the use of risperidone during nursing indicate no short- or long-term adverse effects on the infant.
+No published information on paliperidone was found as of the revision date.
+However, limited data from the use of its parent drug, risperidone, during nursing indicate no short- or long-term adverse effects on the infant.